mnceleiro/Android-GOT-App/README.md

 # Android-GOT-App
-GOT App for Android with Kotlin for teaching purposes
+GOT App with Android and Kotlin for teaching purposes